ludreinsalvador/student-orgsite/README.md

 # Student Organization Website | Web Development Finals Project

-A comprehensive web application for managing student organizations and their members.
+A web application for managing student organizations and their members.
 This platform provides functionality for student registration and organization management.

 ## Application Preview